 Inc.com’s How to Sell Anything to Anybody, says, “Know your customer, stakeholder, audience, whoever you’re selling to.
 Know their roles, responsibilities, and objectives.
 Understand as much as you can about what’s in it for them.
 Know your competition and all the possible objections and hurdles you might face.”

 Qualify Your Potentials

 The next part of the research is to qualify your candidates.
 Your potential voice clients’ categories are primary, secondary, or tertiary.
 Make sure you place your voice casters in the right category.
 Ranking clients help prioritize your marking.
 Based on their potential, prioritize contacting voice casters by related projects, budget, timeline, and long-term mission.

 Quicksprout.com’s Common Sales Mistakes and How to Avoid Them, instructs “Every opportunity isn’t equal.
 Through qualifying, you’ll get a better understanding of what each customer wants, when he or she wants it by and what his or her budget is.
 Most importantly, you’ll be able to figure out if you are talking to the person who can actually make the decision.”

 Start or restart today using the above tips for your voiceover business to find and meet those needing your voiceover services.
-Find those who need what you have to offer (or at least leave a trail of cybernetic breadcrumbs for them to find you).
-For the sake of your customers, get marketing and…
+Make sure you leave a trail of cybernetic breadcrumbs for them to find you.
+For the sake of your future customers, get marketing and breaking a lip!